 For more information about the Study, visit the National Children's Study website.

-National Longitudinal Study of Adolescent Health (Add Health, formerly the National Longitudinal Study of Adolescent Health)
+National Longitudinal Study of Adolescent to Adult Health (Add Health, formerly the National Longitudinal Study of Adolescent Health)

 The Add Health Study is a nationwide survey implemented to examine how social contexts such as peer groups and communities impact adolescent health.
 The study started in 1994 under a grant from the NICHD and was co-funded by 17 other federal agencies.
 It is the largest, longitudinal sampling of adolescents ever undertaken.